Information provided by prb.org

 Decennial census data provide a population base for dozens of federal surveys.
 The Census Bureau’s Population Estimates Program uses census data in combination with birth, death, and migration data to produce annual population and housing unit estimates.
 These estimates are then used as population controls for the American Community Survey, Current Population Survey, and many other federal surveys—so that the numbers of housing units and people in certain categories agree with the Census Bureau’s official estimates.

 Census data is also used in ways that are of special importance to immigrants, including:

 Numbers matter.
 In the past, immigrants have been more likely to be missed in the census.
 Getting everyone counted will demonstrate the strength of our communities and will give us a bigger voice in government, business, and decisions that affect our lives and families.

 For a list of translated and printable guides, click here.

-For a list of translated versions of the video, click here.
+For translated versions of the video, click here.

 These language glossaries provide translations of commonly used terms for the 2020 Census.
 To see full list, click here.